 The second level is different.
-An accredited attorney can often help a Claimant to make changes that would allow him or her to meet second level qualifications, such as creation of a trust, officially documenting caregiving expenses, and protection of the equity in your home.
+An accredited attorney can often help a Claimant to make changes that would allow him or her to meet second level qualifications, such as the creation of a trust, officially documenting caregiving expenses and protection of the equity in your home.

 The first level of qualification is:

 - The Veteran must have served 90 consecutive days on active military duty.

 - The Veteran must have received a better than dishonorable discharge.

 - The Veteran must have served at least 1 day of active duty during a war period (there is no requirement that any service be performed in a combat zone).